 The DeWalt ToughSystem Music + Charger sounds great.
 Not just “great for a jobsite radio”, but actually great on its own.
-I’m not going to claim that it will outperform high end systems that cost thousands of dollars and can be micro-adjusted to produce movie-quality surround sound.
+I’m not going to claim that it will outperform high-end systems that cost thousands of dollars and can be micro-adjusted to produce movie-quality surround sound.
 However, it’s all relative.
 Put it up against the majority of battery-powered portable radios (not just the ones designed for jobsites), and you’ll find better sound with DeWalt.

-Thanks to the distribution of tweeters on the four corners and subwoofers, sound is directed out well in all directions.
+Thanks to the distribution of tweeters on the four corners and subwoofers, the sound is directed out in all directions.
 Arguably, it could be slightly improved by orienting them out from each corner to fill a true 360 degrees.
 I found a slight amount of output volume drop from the sides, but not enough that I’d consider it a negative.
-The sheer volume of the box also contributes to the ability for this radio to put out some good quality sound.
+The sheer volume of the box also contributes to the ability of this radio to put out some good quality sound.

 The DeWalt ToughSystem Music + Charger makes a run as the best jobsite radio currently on the market.
 It has an excellent blend of features including one of the most requested – the ability to charge and be powered by DeWalt 12V Max and 20V Max batteries.
 When I look around the unit, I can’t think of a single feature I’d add to it.